HarshithVarmaV/Cluedln_Task/README.md

 This distribution confirms that the dataset is predominantly composed of live and active companies, which is beneficial for downstream analytics like customer engagement or risk profiling.
 However, the presence of dissolved and liquidated companies suggests a need for business rules to exclude or flag these records for certain applications such as marketing or credit evaluation.

+These visualizations offered insights into company operational statuses and data alignment with the Companies House registry.

 And then we tried to verify the count of number of records which are having success in API calls is as shown below.
 ![Screenshot 2025-05-07 at 10 42 54 PM](https://github.com/user-attachments/assets/66183602-6fbe-454c-8df2-0c6173fc0000)